 Our free online counselling service may help you if you are currently registered at the University of Leeds but are studying or on work placement away from the city.

-This service is only available if you are unable to attend counselling appointments in the Student Counselling Centre due to studying or working away from Leeds.
+This service is only available if you are unable to attend counselling appointments in the Student Counselling Service on campus due to studying or working away from Leeds.
+Our Online Counselling Service will be available from 29 April.
 If you have other reasons for being unable to attend, please contact us so we can decide whether we can make the service available to you.

 You'll need to submit a registration form before you use the service.
 Please read all the information below before you make your application.